Kidder Township Police Department

 Sergeant/Detective – Neil Yurchak

-Patrolmen – A. J. Bott, David Mason, Jacob Dinkelacker, Ryan Kennedy and Vince Morrow.
+Patrolmen – A. J. Bott, Jacob Dinkelacker, Ryan Kennedy, Vince Morrow and Jonathan Yaskiewicz.

 Part-Time Patrolmen – Jason Bell